saivarshith2000/LinkedMovieSearch/README.md

 you want to use and enter the search term.
 The app uses [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) via the SPARQLWrapper library to query the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) Knowledge base and displays the search results in a nice manner.The back-end is implemented in [Python3](https://www.python.org/download/releases/3.0/) using the [Flask](https://www.palletsprojects.com/p/flask/) framework while the front-end is implemented using [BulmaCSS](https://bulma.io/) library.
 Images for cast and directors are provided by Wikidata but unfortunately posters for movie are not avaiable in Wikidata.
 So,movie posters are obtained from [The Movie Database](https://www.themoviedb.org/) using their Free API.

 ## Running the App
 Since the app is written in Python, running it is pretty simple.
-All you need is a relatively new version of Python3 and its package manager [pip](https://pip.pypa.io/en/stable/).
+All you need is the latest version of Python3 and its package manager [pip](https://pip.pypa.io/en/stable/).
 To run the app, run the following commands
 ```bash
 git clone https://github.com/saivarshith2000/LinkedMovieSearch  # Clone this repository